 Aeroponics offers the advantage of potentially boosting yields by approximately 10% compared to hydroponics.
-However, it entails the demanding task of managing humidity levels effectively.
+However, it entails the demanding task of effectively managing humidity levels.

 Costs vary widely based on system size, complexity, and whether you’re building from scratch or buying a kit.
 A small DIY hydroponic or aeroponic system can start at under $100, while larger commercial systems can cost thousands.
 Aquaponics systems can be more expensive due to the need for fish and a more complex setup.
 Ongoing costs include nutrients, water, electricity, and potentially fish feed for aquaponics.